-Carolinas' PETS is a thirty year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.
+Carolinas' PETS is a thirty-one year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.

 Click on the panels on this page and use the navigation menu at the top to learn more.

 What is PETS?

-Carolinas' PETS is a thirty year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.
+Carolinas' PETS is a thirty-one year-old training seminar that prepares upcoming Rotary club and district leaders for their terms in office.
 What began in 1986 has become a premier Rotary training event and used as a model for many others.

 In-depth seminars that emphasize participation in conjunction with fun and fellowship make for a powerful learning experience for Rotary's leaders.
 Learn more about Carolinas' PETS by visiting our Registration Tips page.
 It's packed with answers to popular FAQs.

 The next seminar is March 17-19, 2016 at the Sheraton in Greensboro, NC with a registration deadline of January 20, 2016.
 On-line registration will be available beginning October 1st.×

 Dates of Nearby PETS

 Check with your Governor-Elect to be able to attend these nearby events: